 - Deliver WOW through service

 - Pursue growth and learning

 - Build open and honest relationships with communication

 - Build a positive team and family spirit

 - Be humble

-All of these companies have guiding principles and reasons for staff to engage with them on a much deeper level, rather than simply getting a few perks; and because their staff are engaged, so are their customers.
+All of these companies have guiding principles and reasons for employees to engage with them on a much deeper level, rather than simply getting a few perks; and because their employees are engaged, so are their customers.
 If you want to create true company culture, I’m not saying you have to throw away the ping pong table and cancel friday drinks, but it’s important that you think about what your business stands for and whether it’s something you think others would really want to be a part of.
 For more posts this week, see: